romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 style="max-width: 75%; max-height: 1000px; height: auto;"/>

 **Fig_layered-clinopyroxenite-sample**.
 Example of type-1 pyroxenite sample interlayered with dunite ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).
 Note the Ol-rich streak preserved within the thickest pyroxenite layer.

+> NOTE: Add outline of the Ol-rich streak.

 In Cabo Ortegal, these pyroxenites are specifically interpreted as products of partial replacement of peridotites upon interaction with a Si-undersaturated melt inferred to be a ultra-calcic picrite.
 This interpretation is consistent with their high Cpx/Opx ratios which point to crystallization along a Cpx–Ol cotectic line.
 The incomplete remplacement reaction is indicated by the preservation of dunite lenses (**Fig_layered-clinopyroxenite-sample**), suggesting that melt was the limiting reactant.
 Relatively low melt/rock ratios are supported by the lowest Amp contents among the pyroxenites (6-14 %) as well as LILE and LREE enrichment limited to spoon-shaped patterns with flat heavy REE (HREE) (**Fig_ree-all-types**).
 Yet, the occurrence of Ol-free type-1 pyroxenites (including websterites) suggests that complete consumption of Ol was locally achieved following a peritectic reaction Fo + Si-rich melt = En, indicating pressures < 1.2 GPa (_e.g._, Kelemen & Ghiorso, 1986).